emmabindi/wine-terminal-app/em_app_readme.md

 These prompts and messages will direct and guide the user through the application so that the features are accessed/utilised.

 Using the TTY-prompt gem will reduce the likelihood of user input created errors by limiting and controlling user inputs to selections from a pre-defined menu only.
-The use of the gem TTY prompt allowed me to remove the manual error handling code such as converting strings to integers, capitalising input to match menu options etc.

 ---